ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-03-spring-boot-jboss.markdown

 </body></html>
 {% endhighlight %}

-What happend?
+What happened?

 ####Analysis

 Line 29 (== line 9 in the above snippet) of *HelloFilter* is where *HelloComponent*'s method *go()* is called.
 It's quite obvious that *HelloComponent* did not get autowired into the *HelloFilter* and thus *component == null*.
-This kind of situation commonly occurres when some Spring's component gets instantiated not by Spring.
+This kind of situation commonly occures when some Spring's component gets instantiated not by Spring.

 And that's exactly what happens here.
-By adding a breakepoint to the *HelloComponent*'s constructor, we find out that *HelloComponent* gets instantiated two times: first time by Spring and the second time by JBoss.
+By adding a breakpoint to the *HelloComponent*'s constructor, we find out that *HelloComponent* gets instantiated two times: first time by Spring and the second time by JBoss.
 And when JBoss registers filters it takes *HelloComponent*'s instance that it created instead of the one created by Spring.

 JBoss uses *Apache Catalina* inside, but a modified version, and it causes all the problems.
 Let's take a look at *org.apache.catalina.core.StandardContext* from *org.jboss.web:jbossweb:7.0.13.Final*: